 If you are unsure about how to use use the first two techniques, flip your contact lens in and out a few times.
 If it is difficult to flip, you’ve most likely just made it inside out.
 If it flips almost without any effort, you’ve most likely just flipped it into the correct position.

-If you’ve just used this technique to figure out which way is correct, I would recommend rinsing the contact lens off with cleaning solution before you insert it into your eye because will have certainly been touching the inside of the contact lens with your fingers while doing this.
+If you’ve just used this technique to figure out which way is correct, I would recommend rinsing the contact lens off with cleaning solution before you go ahead and insert, because will have certainly been touching the inside of the contact lens with your fingers by doing this.

 Technique #4: Keep the Original Orientation